carlogs99/freeCodeCampSurveyForm/README.md

 ## Things learnt in this project:
 * How to create a basic form.
 * Practice using Git and GitHub.
+* Made some media queries for the first time.

 ## Things that could be improved:
 * Form action.